gaidel/solar-crawler/README.md

 Created by Andrey Gaidel, with assistance from large language models.

+### Audio Credits
+Music files are used under royalty-free licenses from [Pixabay](https://pixabay.com):
+- **Menu music**: "Space Ambient Cinematic" by DELOSound (`menu.mp3`)
+- **Game music**: "Space Ambient Cinematic Music" by MFCC (`space-ambient-cinematic-music-345394.mp3`)

+All audio is used under the [Pixabay Content License](https://pixabay.com/service/license/) - free to use, modify, and integrate into creative works.

+### Software License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### License Compatibility
+The combination of MIT (code) + Pixabay Content License (audio) is fully compatible with no restrictions on distribution or commercial use.

+### Third-party Assets
-Some assets (e.g., music, sounds, images) may use third-party licenses such as Creative Commons.
+Some assets (music, sounds, images) may use third-party licenses such as Creative Commons or royalty-free licenses from Pixabay.